Kim And Kanye’s ‘Life And Death Moment’ Has Made Them Homebodies — KimYe Focused On Life, Less Bling And Drama

 Today, Kim is choosing comfort over fashion trendsetting.
 Reportedly, Kardashian is less concerned about material things and more about living a balanced life.

 Meanwhile, Kanye is also reportedly looking after himself.
-Prior to his “breakdown” and subsequently forced hospitalization, Yeezy was living life on tilt.
+Before his “breakdown” and subsequently forced hospitalization, Yeezy was living life on tilt.
 The 39-year-old rapper-turned-entrepreneur is pumping his brakes and following doctor’s orders.
 For the time being, Kanye is living within his means and understands there are physical and mental limitations.

 “He’s been great.
 He’s been very quiet -– no Twitter rants or crazy Trump talk.
 He’s aware that breaking this good streak is something he could be susceptible to, so he is staying away from the biggest triggers, like no sleep and stress.
 That’s what brought him to that dark place at first.”